 Automatic bank feeds

-With secure bank feeds from Barclays, HSBC and Cashplus we can automatically import your business bank transactions each working day.
+With secure bank feeds from Barclays and Cashplus we can automatically import your business bank transactions each working day.
 Transactions will appear in your statement importer without you having to log in to your bank or upload any files.

 Uploading electronic bank statements